shakemno/sketch-replace-images/README.md

 2. By default the plugin is recurively looking for image from your sketch-file location.
 There is also a **settings** option, where you can specify a custom path to a directory containing your resources, needs to be relative to sketch-file location.
 (If you are still using the AppStore version, you'll need to authorize sketch to read from the directory)
 3. All images with **matching** names *(layer-name equal image-name)* will be updated, in case nothing happens make sure to provide the correct path.

+If you define a custom path it will persist, so if you start a new project or want to use the default – you'll need to reset it first.

 ---

 ##Credits